voidspace/voidspace.github.io/advanced-python.md

 1. REGULAR EXPRESSIONS AND STRING PROCESSING

-Various advanced examples
+    Various advanced examples of using Python for working with text processing, including unicdoe, byte-strings, everything the string class has to offer and how to make the best of regular expressions.

 2. ADVANCED OBJECT ORIENTATION

     The full Python object model.
 Python from the inside out.

     Inheritance, including multiple inheritance and the method resolution order (mro) and why it matters to you.

     Metaprogramming and operator overloading.

 3. MODERN APPROACHES TO EXCEPTION HANDLING

     Full Python syntax and features for exception handling, how best to handle exceptions including best practises for development and topics like logging.

-4. INSTALLING and DISTRIBUTING PACKAGES
+4. INSTALLING, DEPLOYING and DISTRIBUTING PACKAGES and SYSTEMS

     ``pip`` and ``pip freeze``, what every developer should know.

 5. AGILE DEVELOPMENT WITH TDD IN PYTHON

     The advantages of the Test Driven Development approach (test first) and writing effective unit tests with both unittest and py.test and using mock objects.

 6. ADVANCED LANGUAGE TECHNIQUES

     Decorators, class decorators, Iterators,  Generators and more.

 7. FUNCTIONAL PROGRAMMING

     * lambda functions
-* filters and maps
-* descriptors
+    * Higher order functions
     * nested functions
     * currying
     * closures

 8. A Data Science Overview

     A brief overview of working with Numpy, Pandas, OpenPyXl, MatplotLib, and so on.

 9. NETWORKING:

     The requests library, the HTTP request response cycle, accesssing APIs, Stream Sockets, Datagrams and more.

 10. WEB DEVELOPMENT

-A full introduction to modern web development with the Flask web development framework including URL routing, view functions, security considerations, web forms and database integration with the SQLAlchemy ORM>
+    A full introduction to modern web development with the Flask web development framework including URL routing, view functions, security considerations, web forms and database integration with the SQLAlchemy ORM.

 12. THREADS AND CONCURRENCY

     Threading and Multiprocessing libraries and the dreaded GIL.
 Why it matters and when it doesn't matter, including how to avoid it with custom C/C++ extensions.

+    A dicsussion of distributed computing using techniques like message queues and distributed task libraries like celery.

 13. WORKING WITH DATABASES

     Connecting directly to databases from Python and using an ORM like SQLAlchemy to avoid the pain.